We're Only in It for the Money: Censorship and reissues

 For some pressings of the album, MGM censored several tracks without Zappa's knowledge, involvement or permission.
 On the song "Absolutely Free", the line "I don't do publicity balling for you anymore" was edited by MGM to remove the word "balling", changing the meaning of the sentence.
 Additionally, on "Let's Make the Water Turn Black", the line "and I still remember Mama, with her apron and her pad, feeding all the boys at Ed's Cafe" was removed.
 Zappa later learned that this line was censored because an MGM executive thought that the word "pad" referred to a sanitary napkin, rather than a waitress's order pad.
+The other line that was censored ("Flower power sucks!") was cut entirely.
+On some versions of the album, the line "I will love the police as they kick the shit out of me on the street" was removed from "Who Needs the Peace Corps?".

-The Kellgren dialogue segment in "Concentration Moon" was also re-edited, making it seem that he was calling the Velvet Underground "Frank Zappa's group."
+The Kellgren dialogue segment in "Concentration Moon" was also re-edited, due to Kellgreen labelling the Velvet Underground "as shitty a group as Frank Zappa's group", the censorship made it seem like he was calling the Velvet Underground "Frank Zappa's group", while on later versions, the line is cut entirely.
 Zappa later declined to accept an award for the album upon being made aware of the censorship, stating "I prefer that the award be presented to the guy who modified this record, because what you're hearing is more reflective of his work than mine."